roycele/comp-580/README.md

 DOWN arrow key- decrease fire angle

-UP arrow key- increase fire power
+UP arrow key- increase fire angle

 (each time you toggle between changing power and changing angle, the program will say aloud which one you are changing)